jathmel/green_grocer-dumbo-web-051418/README.md

 The cart starts as an array of individual items.
 Translate it into a hash that includes the counts for each item with the `consolidate_cart` method.

-For instance, if the method is given the array below:
+For instance, if the method is given the array below
 ```ruby
 [
   {"AVOCADO" => {:price => 3.0, :clearance => true }},